softwarerero/meteor-accounts-t9n/README.md

     T9n.get sentence, true, args

-  and you should get a results like:
+  then you should get a results like

     'Fischer's Fritz fischt frische Fische.
 Frische Fische fischt Fischer's Fritz.'